California Traffic School Questions

 The California Vehicle Code Section 1808.7 mandates that only one citation in an 18 month period be masked from public view on a driving record.
 The 18 month period is calculated from the citation/violation date, not the class attendance date.

 IF I GO TO TRAFFIC SCHOOL, DO I STILL GET POINTS ON MY LICENSE?

-After you pay the fine, points may show up on your DMV record unless you can go to traffic school.
-If the court allows you to attend a traffic school and receives your completion of the class before the deadline, the points should not show up on your record.
+After you pay your fine, points from your violation will appear publicly on your DMV record unless you attend traffic school.
+If the court allows you to attend traffic school and receives proof that you completed the class before the deadline, your points will be hidden from everyone except the court.

 WHAT IS THE DEADLINE TO GO TO TRAFFIC SCHOOL IN CALIFORNIA?

 Your traffic citation will be extended for 90 days to allow attendance and completion of the traffic school at which point the citation will be masked.